ranja-sarkar/networks-graphs/README.md

 -----

-Having shifted my research focus from Mathematical Physics to Biophysics, little did I realize at that time that 'Network Science' is relevant for other systems too, like social media, logistics & transportation, recommenders.

-When I come to think of it, it is only about knowing how to connect the nodes in a complex world.
-It’s no surprise at all that the importance of hashtag#networks is ever-growing.
+*Having shifted my research focus from Mathematical Physics (doctoral) to Biophysics (postdoctoral), little did I realize at that time that **Network Science** is relevant for other systems like social media, logistics & transportation, recommenders.
+When I come to think of it, it only takes knowing how to connect the nodes (entities) with edges (relationships) in a complex world.
+It is no surprise at all that the importance of networks is ever-growing.*

 -----

-**Chapter 6** called **Graph Theory** in my book [*A handbook of mathematical models with python*](https://ranja-sarkar.github.io/) talks about graphs, graph-structured data, and how they serve as inputs to graph neural networks (GNNs).
+**Chapter 6** called **Graph Theory** in my book [*A handbook of mathematical models with python*](https://ranja-sarkar.github.io/) published in 2023 talks about graphs, graph-structured data, and how they serve as inputs to graph neural networks (GNNs).

 <img width="299" alt="3" src="https://github.com/ranja-sarkar/networks-graphs/assets/101544669/be422333-5db9-4afb-90c6-b2150109aef6">